Are RV fridges good enough for full-time living? We’ll let you decide

 Other Differences

 The answer to that would be convenience and practicality.
-As some suggest, a regular fridge won't last long in an RV.
+As NADA Guides suggest, a regular fridge won't last long in an RV.
 Residential fridges are designed to be stationary.
 As you can already guess, your RV won't stay in the same spot all the time.
 You're going to be on the move in most cases.

 The components in a fridge won't withstand the shaking and bumping along the road for long.
 Before you know it, it will break down.
 For this reason, an absorption fridge uses no moving parts.